 What is Qualitative Market Research

 Qualitative Market Research (aka Qual research) is designed to help companies explore and understand people, markets & brands and focuses on understanding and meaning rather than numbers.
-It tends to use both verbal and non-verbal discovery methods involving face-to-face interviewing between researchers (known as a moderator) and the target market.
+It tends to be small scale, using both verbal and non-verbal discovery methods.
+It typically involves numerous data collection approaches including face to face interviews, online qualitative interviewing and observation.

 Click on the following link for more information about Vision One’s qualitative research company services.
 If you would like more information we would recommend visiting the Association of Qualitative Research or Wikipedia for more information or feel free to give us a call.